A Coffee Lover’s Guide by Eliza Parker

 📍 128 7th Ave, New York, NY 10011

-Tucked away on 7th Avenue, The Commons Chelsea is a cozy little gem that feels like a neighborhood secret.
-It has a warm, inviting vibe, perfect for curling up with a book or getting some work done.
-Their coffee is rich and smooth, and they make an incredible lavender latte (my personal favorite).
-They also have a great selection of pastries and breakfast bites, making it a perfect stop before a busy day in the city.
+The Commons Chelsea feels like a neighbourhood secret, even though it is right there on Seventh Avenue.
+It has a warm, inviting vibe that makes you want to linger, especially if you are the kind of person who brings a book and actually reads it.
+The coffee is rich and smooth, and they make an excellent lavender latte, which is my personal favourite when I want something that feels a little special.
+They also have a solid selection of pastries and breakfast bites, which makes it an easy stop before a busy day in the city.

 5. Coffee Project New York